Skip to main content

 If the privilege is enabled, the user can navigate to the Employee Maintenance function by selecting the Employee Maintenance button in the Maintenance menu.

-Creating a new Employee
+Creating a New Employee

 In the Employee Maintenance functions menu of the POS, select Other Options followed by the New button to create a new Employee.